 Do I need to register if I have been on holiday and stayed at another hotel/guest house?
 Yes.
 The owner of the hotel/guest house will have registered you as a guest of the hotel/guest house.
 Once you return to your primary place of residence in Thailand, you must re-register.

-It some times showing as a virus or not going though but this is the link we use to register online.
+It sometimes shows as a virus or not going through but this is the link we use to register online.